How does technology impact your health and well-being?

 These are just a few.
 Maybe there are still others that you can add.
 On the other hand, technology is not all that pretty.

-Let us find out what could be the not so beautiful side of this and find out as well how can we surpass or overcome this to continue living harmoniously with technology.
+Let us find out what could be the not-so-beautiful side of this and find out as well how we can surpass or overcome this to continue living harmoniously with technology.

 In the last several years, many studies involving the regular use of communication devices such as cell phones have been conducted to verify their impact on health.

-While some definitive results have been achieved, it is difficult to know the effect those results actually have on the wellbeing of individuals.
+While some definitive results have been achieved, it is difficult to know the effect those results actually have on the well-being of individuals.

 Numerous studies have been conducted showing that the low levels of electromagnetic radiation from cell phones and other broadcasting devices have a direct impact on the molecules of the body.